Elmegaard/D2TxtImporter/README.md

+# Huge Thank-You to Elmegaard For This Code.
+Please buy him a coffee.

 # D2TxtImporter
 This program is used to process all the .txt files of your mod and generate documentation for it.